SDU-eScience/Type3-Docs/src/software/compilers.rst

 Compilers and Libraries
 =======================

-The following compiler toolchains were installed on the system using `EasyBuild <easybuild.html>`__.
+The following compiler toolchains are already installed on the system using `EasyBuild <easybuild.html>`__.

 .. rst-class:: docstable